 200mg recommended allowance

-Alpha-linolenic acid is an omega-3 fatty acid found in plants; however, this acid is also found in smaller amounts of grass and pasture fed raw meat.ย ALA occurs naturally in foods where the amino acid lysine is structurally bound to protein.
-Raw foods with alpha-linolenic acid include various organ meats such as the heart, liver, and kidneys.
-Below are ALA values for some whole foods per 1oz (28g):
+Alpha-linolenic acid is an omega-3 fatty acid found mainly in plants, although it is also found in small amounts in grass-fed and pasture raised raw meat and organs.
+ALA is almost always deficient in ratio based raw diets.
+ALA occurs naturally in foods where the amino acid lysine is structurally bound to protein.
+Whole foods with high amounts of alpha-linolenic acid include various seeds and seed oils.
+Below are ALA values for various whole foods per 1oz (28g):

 Eicosapentaenoic & Docosahexaenoic Acid (EPA+DHA)

-Many raw diets use commercial farmed meats which provide high levels of omega 6 fatty acids and very small to no omega 3 fatty acids.
+In addition to ALA, the NRC lists dietary requirements for EPA and DHA asΒ essential omega-3 fatty acids.
+Many raw diets are deficient in EPA/DHA and use commercially farmed meats.
+These meats provide high levels of omega 6 fatty acids and little to no omega 3 fatty acids.
 This imbalance of omega 6 to omega 3 fatty acids can cause inflammation throughout the body.
-The addition of EPA and DHA to the raw diet helps correct this imbalance and meet recommended allowances for these two essential fatty acids.
+The addition of EPA and DHA to a raw diet helps correct this imbalance and meet recommended allowances for these two essential fatty acids.

 Recommended Allowance (RA) of EPA+DHA per 1000kcal: